chaitanyapoosapathi/regular-expression-with-python/readme.txt

 (number of low risk phrases) + (number of high risk phrases * 2)

-The program writes out one output file containing the scores of each input file in order, in the format:
+The program(main.py) writes out one output.txt file containing the scores of each input file in order, in the format:

 <input-filename-1>:<score-1>